rubab-azim/flutter-clean-architecture/README.md

 # flutter-clean-architecture
-- demo app for clean architecture.
+- demo app for writing clean architecture setup with few features only.